Optimization as a Dynamical System: Generative Schedules from Latent ODEs: Appendix - Experimental details

 \paragraph{ResNet} We follow the implementation from \citep{he2016deep} creating an 18-layer ResNet for use on the Fashion-MNIST and CIFAR-100 datasets, and a 34-layer ResNet for the ImageNet dataset.

 \paragraph{Transformer (miniGPT)} We train a miniGPT model \citep{radford2018gpt} for our NLP task.
-Each Transformer block applies masked multi-head self-attention followed by a feed-forward MLP, with dropout ($p=0.1$) and residual connections around each sub-layer.
-Layer normalization is applied after each residual sum.
-We use 8 transformer blocks with 8-head attention and 256-dimensional embeddings over sequences of length up to 256.
+Each Transformer block applies masked multi-head self-attention followed by a feed-forward MLP with ReLU activations, with dropout ($p=0.1$) and residual connections around each sub-layer.
+Both sub-layers use residual connections with post-layer-normalization ($\epsilon$ = 1e-6) and dropout ($p = 0.1$).
+We use 256-dimensional token embeddings combined with learned absolute positional embeddings, a feed-forward width of 256, and a context length of 256 tokens.
+Text is tokenized with the GPT-2 byte-pair encoding (vocabulary 50,257).
+We train on the TinyStories corpus \citep{eldan2023tinystories}, with separate validation and test splits used for the reported next-token prediction accuracy.
+We sweep over the learning rates as shown in \autoref{tab:results}.